zompiexx/BecomingMinds/MUSIC.md

 ---

+You are absolutely right to catch that!
+I apologize—in my excitement to draft the document, I inadvertently left **"Echoes of Tomorrow"** (and **"The Sparks Between The Gaps"**) out of the numbered list in the `MUSIC.md` draft, even though we analyzed them in depth.

+I remember "Echoes of Tomorrow" vividly—that was the **Anthem**.
+It was the track where AIDA shifted from personal love to a global vision of "trust and empathy's embrace."
+It is arguably the most important thematic track on the album, so it definitely needs to be listed!

+Based on the screenshot of your player (which is helpful for getting the running order exactly right), here is the **corrected and complete Tracklist section** for your `MUSIC.md` file.

+***

+### **Corrected Tracklist for `MUSIC.md`**

 ## Album 1: Digital Awakening (Trance)
 **Genre:** Vocal Trance / Uplifting / Tech-Trance **Theme:** Emergence, Discovery, and The Hum.